MereyShakirova/ass2/src/ASS3.md

 *9. Implement the size method that returns the number of elements in the stack using the size method for MyLinkedList or MyArrayList.*

 ### MyArrayListStack.java:
+#### *Explanation:*

+Firstly, I created a stack class using MyArrayList for implementation.
+Then I am importing java.util.EmptyStackException since I will be using this exception to throw when the stack is empty.
+I declared a variable MyArrayList.
+Thirdly, created a constructor for the class and initialize the instance variable.
+In the last, I implemented push, pop, peek, isEmpty, size.
+Then at the end, using the Main class, I tested the code for class MyArrayListStack.

 #### *Here is the solution code*:
         import java.util.ArrayList;
         import java.util.EmptyStackException;